george-labs/george-backend-hiring/docs/README.md

   pattern: `<firstname>_<lastname>_session_<session-nr>_iteration_<iteration-nr>_<pairing-partner-name>`
     - The `<pairing-partner-name>` is the name of the team member you pair in this iteration
 - Your first iteration must branch off `main`
-- Your branches won't be merged back to master
+- Your branches won't be merged back to `main`
 - Make sure every new branch is based on the previous branch

 ### Assumptions